On-premise BIMcollab space - Delivery procedure

 Anyone can order a BIMcollab space as an on-premise installation.
 Contact us for more information and prices.

-You can find the BIMcollab Cloud acknowledgements on our website.
+You can find the BIMcollab Nexus acknowledgements on our website.

 Step 2: Prepare a Microsoft Windows server